w3f/polkadot-wiki/docs/learn/learn-auction.md

 ```

-_Each period of the range 1 - 4 represents a
-{{ polkadot: 3-month duration for a total of 2 years :polkadot }}
+_Each period of the range 1 - 4 represents a 3-month duration for a total of 2 years for Polkadot
-{{ kusama: 6-week duration for a total of 1 year :kusama }} _
+(or 6-week duration for a total of 1 year for Kusama)._

 Bidders will submit a configuration of bids specifying the token amount they are willing to bond and
 for which periods.
 The slot ranges may be any of the periods 1 - `n`, where `n` is the number of